linacastaneda/Taller1_AnlisisSintactico/README.md

-# ACTIVIDADAST — Taller 1: Análisis Sintáctico
+# — Taller 1: Análisis Sintáctico

 ---